heyx3/GPUNoiseForUnity/README.md

 Note that because Unity no longer supports runtime compilation of shaders, Graphs can only really be used in the editor.
 However, shaders can be generated from the graph in the editor then used in real-time (graphs can expose float and Tex2D parameters which are changeable at run-time).
 A serializable class "RuntimeGraph" is provided to greatly simplify use of run-time graphs; see "SampleScene.unity" and "SampleGPUGScript.cs" for an example of how to use it (note that you need to look at the SampleGPUGScript component in the Inspector to regenerate shaders before the scene will work).

-The basic structure behind GPUGraph is a tree (or more accurately, a "Directed Acyclic Graph") of commands that represents shader code.
+The basic structure behind GPUGraph is a "Directed Acyclic Graph" (essentially a tree whose nodes can have multiple parents) of commands that represents shader code.
 Every node in the graph takes some number of floats as inputs and outputs a single float as a result.

 Graphs are created in a custom editor window and saved as ".gpug" files into the "Assets" folder.
 The editor is accessed by selecting "Assets/GPU Graph/Editor" in the Unity editor's toolbar.
 Here is an example of a very simple graph that generates pure white noise:

 ![White Noise](https://github.com/heyx3/GPUNoiseForUnity/blob/master/Readme%20Images/WhiteNoise.png)

 # Editor